 The Donald Trump administration pledged a broad deregulatory agenda when coming into office in 2017.
 In keeping with that promise, it has proposed changes in a number of environmental, workplace and transportation policies.
 The American Feed Industry Association has been tracking a few noteworthy rule changes and pending decisions that are relevant for animal food manufacturers and throughout the animal food supply chain.
 Some of these are outlined below:

-- Combustible Dust Reporting under EPCRA Tier II Reporting – EPA’s 2016 revisions to the Emergency Planning and Community Right to Know Act (EPCRA) went into effect in early 2018.
+Combustible Dust Reporting under EPCRA Tier II Reporting – EPA’s 2016 revisions to the Emergency Planning and Community Right to Know Act (EPCRA) went into effect in early 2018.
 The new Tier II reporting form requires facilities to report combustible dust to align the EPA with the Occupational Safety and Health Administration’s Hazard Communication Standard.
-Many parties have disagreed on the proper approach to reporting, and AFIA provided preliminary guidance to the industry before the new Tier II reporting deadline on March 1.
-AFIA has continued its discussions with the EPA to ensure there is a uniform and agreed-upon approach for reporting combustible dust in the future.
+The AFIA participated in discussions with the EPA and provided guidance to the industry to ensure there is a uniform and agreed-upon approach for reporting combustible dust in the future.

-- Safety Data Sheets for Animal Food Products – The AFIA staff is participating in an International Feed Industry Federation working group to propose an international recommendation on the implementation of the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) for the animal food industry.
+Safety Data Sheets for Animal Food Products – The AFIA staff is participating in an International Feed Industry Federation working group to propose an international recommendation on the implementation of the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) for the animal food industry.
 The purported goal of the GHS is for global manufacturers to use the same set of criteria to classify chemical hazards and communicate relevant health and safety information on product labels and safety data sheets.
 Animal food products and ingredients may require safety data sheets and hazard communication labeling and there are still some differences in how the GHS is interpreted globally for the animal food industry.